 No credit score requirements for this program.

 Upon an applicant’s request for MAP financial assistance for the purchase of a house, an ACDS Construction Specialist shall visit the property to be purchased and prepare a checklist to determine if the property meets the Anne Arundel County Property Maintenance Code and to visually identify any apparent lead-based paint hazards.
 Any deficiencies identified on the checklist must be corrected before MAP funding will be approved.

 Maximum Debt to Income Ration (DTI)

 45.00% Back-End only Back-End Ratio: the total monthly calculation of the applicant’s income that goes towards debts and proposed housing expenses.

 Secondary Finance Approval

 The Mortgage Assistance Program can be used in conjunction with a mortgage from the Federal Housing Administration (FHA) and the Department of Housing and Community Development (DHCD) Maryland Mortgage Program.

 Information for Realtors and Lenders

-Please visit our Lender/Realtor page to learn more about our processing requirements regarding contracts to purchase, inspections, loan documents, and settlement requirements.
+Please visit our Lender/Realtor page to learn more about our processing requirements for our loan documents and settlement requirements.